 Kidneys and Adrenal Glands

-Point of care ultrasound (POCUS) of the kidneys is frequently needed, most commonly in clinic for the question of hydronephrosis.
+IMBUS of the kidneys is most frequently needed in clinic for the question of hydronephrosis.
 However, it is important to identify some additional kidney diseases.
 The adrenal glands are small and near the kidneys, so large lesions in the adrenal need to be recognized during a kidney exam.
 Ultrasound is not sensitive for evaluating adrenal glands so we do not need to worry about increasing the diagnosis of small incidentalomas.
 However, spotting a larger adrenal mass can be an important finding for some patients.

 KIDNEY MACRO ANATOMY: